 ZENworks Full Disk Encryption supports encryption on standard, solid state, and self-encrypted 3.5 or 2.5 inch IDE, PATA, or SATA disks.

 Full Disk Encryption does sector-based software encryption of the entire disk or selected volumes (partitions).
+More than one disk may be encrypted on the same device.
 All files on a volume are encrypted, including any temporary files, swap files, or operating system files.
 Because all files are encrypted, the data cannot be accessed when booting the computer from external media such as a CD-ROM, floppy disk, or USB drive.
 For an authenticated user, accessing data on the encrypted disk is no different than accessing data on an unencrypted disk.

 You can choose the industry-standard encryption algorithm (AES, Blowfish, DES, or DESX) and the key length that best meets your organizations requirements.